fasterthanlime/cs322/documents/report/source/deliverable3.rst

     *List the last and first name of the players who played for a Chicago team and Houston team.*

-It creates two joins, to filter seasons played in Houston (two teams) or Chicago (three teams).
+It creates two joins, to filter seasons played in Houston (two teams) or Chicago (four teams).
 Other strategies are also possible, this one seemed simple enough.

-For this request, an ``INDEX`` on the ``trigram`` was added.
+**TODO** index!

 .. literalinclude:: ../../../queries/basic_k.sql
    :language: sql